Work-Stress Reduction

 • Access educational support to understand health policies, practices, and the regulatory environment;

-• Access counselling support;
+• Access mediation and counselling support;

 • Maintain personal care, eating, sleeping, and living well;